facebook/lexical/README.md

 - Chrome 49+
 - Edge 79+ (when Edge switched to Chromium)
 - Safari 11+
-- iPads on iOS 11+
+- iOS/iPad OS Safari 11+
 - Android Chrome 72+

 Note: Outline does not support Internet Explorer or legacy versions of Edge.